moliver28/research-handbook/content/handbook/product/ux/ux-forum.md

 ### Schedule

-Showcases are scheduled every two weeks.
+Forums are scheduled every two weeks.
 They are 60 minutes long to allow up to three team members to share for 15 minutes, plus 5 minutes of discussion time with the attendees.

 - To be inclusive of our distributed team, we alternate the meeting start time every other occurrence to be either Americas/LAC/EMEA friendly or APAC friendly.
 - Each forum is hosted by a Product Design Manager.